History of Coventry City F.C.

 Coventry City Football Club is an English association football club based in Coventry in the Midlands.
 The club was founded in 1883 as Singers F.C. by Willie Stanley, an employee of cycle firm Singer Motors.
 In 1898, the name was changed to Coventry City.
 The club first joined the Football League after World War I and in 1938, the club missed out on promotion to the First Division by one point.

-Since the 1960s, the club has been nicknamed 'the Sky Blues' owing to the colour of their kit introduced by manager Jimmy Hill.
+Since the 1960s, the club has been nicknamed 'the Sky Blues' dedicated to the colour of their kit introduced by manager Jimmy Hill.
 Arriving in 1961, Hill and club chairman Derrick Robins led a revival of the club's fortunes which culminated in promotion to Division One in 1967.
 During their promotion season, the club went 25 games undefeated and reportedly attracted a crowd of over 50,000 spectators for a match with Wolverhampton Wanderers.

 The city remained in the top tier of English football for over 30 years, winning the 1987 FA Cup under John Sillett, and in 1992, they became founding members of the Premier League.
 At the end of the 2000–01 season, they were relegated to the FL Championship.
 Since then, the club has been relegated twice more, experienced a change of ownership and, between 2013 and 2014, was temporarily forced to groundshare with Northampton Town.